 How many habits have you started this year?
 And how many of them were you able to keep up with?
 You may have heard the quote by Aristotle – “We are what we repeatedly do” – but more than often it is the methodology we lack in order to maintain habits, keep track of our goals, and achieve our dreams.
 Despite all the digital productivity tools available at our fingertips, setting goals, to-do lists, and tracking progress on paper is still a big thing.
+Did you know that there are actually science-backed benefits of owning a paper planner?
 And with the right kind of productivity planner, journaling will already be one habit you’re committed to.

 Your planner should be with you all the time, so it’s best to choose the one that fits your needs and personality like a glove.